 ON THIS PAGE: You will learn about how doctors describe a cancer’s growth or spread.
 This is called the stage.
-In addition, you can read about how doctors evaluate and compare cancer cells to normal cells, called grading.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+In addition, you can read about how doctors evaluate and compare cancer cells to healthy cells, called grading.
+Use the menu to see other pages.

 Here are more details on each part of the TNM system for anal cancer:

-Tumor.
-Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the size and location of the tumor.
-Some stages are also divided into smaller groups that help describe the tumor in even more detail.
+Stage may also be divided into smaller groups that help describe the tumor in even more detail.
 Specific tumor stage information is listed below:

 TX: The primary tumor cannot be evaluated.